ga4gh-rnaseq/schema/rnaget.md

 }
 ```

 in which each `filter#` key matches the corresponding URL parameter.
+The reponse is a list of matching projects in JSON format unless an alternative formatting supported by the server is requested.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: